Land Rover Discovery: Discovery Series II (L318; 1998–2004)

-The Series II Discovery debuted in autumn 1998.
+The Series II Discovery debuted in autumn 1998, four years after BMW's acquisition of Rover Group from British Aerospace in 1994.
 Land Rover promoted that the Discovery Series II had been modified with 720 'differences'.
 The interior and exterior were reworked to be less utilitarian, but it was still clearly an evolution of the Series I. Every body panel had been altered, except the outer skin on the rear doors.
-The rear body was extended to improve load space, and to now accommodate full-size adults on all seven seats on the SE7 option, as well as make them all forward facing, but at the expense of added rear overhang, which slightly reduced the car's departure angle, when off-roading.
+The rear body was extended to improve load space, and to now accommodate full-size adults on all seven seats on the SE7 option, as well as make them all forward facing, but at the expense of added rear overhang, which slightly reduced the car's departure angle when off-roading.

-The Discovery Series II was the last Land Rover product to use an evolution of the original 1970 Range Rover underpinnings – with its extended, 185 in long, four-door body still riding on a similar, relatively short 100 in wheelbase, ladder-frame chassis, combined with live axles front and rear into 2004.
+The Discovery Series II was the last Land Rover SUV to use an evolution of the original 1970 Range Rover underpinnings – with its extended, 185 in long, four-door body still riding on the same, relatively short 100 in wheelbase, ladder-frame chassis, combined with live axles front and rear, into 2004.

 Changes to the diesel-engined models saw the 2,495 cc Td5 (in-line direct-injected straight-five engine) introduced, in line with the updated Defender models.
 This electronically managed engine was smoother, producing more usable torque at lower revs than its 300Tdi predecessor.
 The Td5 engine is often mistakenly attributed to BMW but it was derived from the Rover L-series passenger car engine and further developed by Land Rover.
 The 3,948 cc V8 petrol version from the Discovery 1 was replaced with the Range Rover P38 Thor 4.0-litre, Rover-derived V8.
 There was no actual increase in capacity over the previous 3.9-litre engine.
 Although the basic design of the engine was similar, it was actually quite different internally: it used a different crankshaft, had larger bearing journals with cross bolted caps, different connecting rods, and different pistons.
 The blocks were machined differently, to accept extra sensors for the Gems and Bosch (Thor) injection system and to allow the extra stroke of the 4.6 crankshaft.
-For the 2003 and 2004 model year, Discovery II they changed to the 4.6-litre V8 (though the 4.0 continued as the only V8 option offered in the UK).
+For the 2003 and 2004 model year, the Discovery II changed to the 4.6-litre V8 (though the only V8 offered in the UK continued to be the 4.0).